3MFConsortium/spec_displacement/displacement.md

 TODO:
 - depth > / < 0 => unification / intersection of volumes
 - Normal field illustration
 - Normal field is not a normal field.
-Always call it displacement field?
+Consistently call it displacement field?
 - Should consumers clip with simple or fine geometry?
+- Consistent with multiproperties?

 # Part II.
 Appendixes